am1goo/Storm.Net/README.md

 - Ability to inline any amount of inherit files (from local files or web servers)
 - Customization of deserialization process (you can add support to any your custom types!)

+## Known limitations
+- Currently only deserialization is supported.

 ## Requirements
 - .NET Core 5.0 and higher